 The big easy is not so easy anymore

 The hurricane Katrina has finally arrived at the mainland of Louisiana and hit Mississippi like a ton of bricks.
 Many streets in New Orleans are flooded by two meters with reports of sharks, alligators and snakes swimming around.
 Debris everywhere, boats are floating up the streets and about ten thousand people have sought refuge inside the Superdome.
 The still water will likely bring diseases, and I suspect that a lot of insects will soon be attracted to the area.
-It’s a war zone down there.

-I remember an evening about five years ago.
+I remember an evening many years ago.
 I was strolling down a street in the French quarter of New Orleans and suddenly noticed that the police were starting to evacuate the street vendors, saying something about a tornado.
 We found shelter at the headquarter of Mardi Gras, a place at the corner of Jackson Square.
 The fierce rain was intensified with heavy thunder.
 There was a lot of open doors and windows towards the square, that had to be closed immediately.
 Then the fire alarm went off!